vessels-tech/4pbot/docs/4pbot_0.1_script.md

 ### 4P News
+- These are the latest 3 stories I have about 4Ps.
+- menu

 ### Feedback
 >This section will also be triggered by a push notification to the test users after a while.

+- How would you rate your experience with 4PBot?
+- How could I be improved?
+- What are some other features you would like me to have?
+- Thanks!

 ### Notes:
+- Try and be personal, and colloquial where possible.
+Make sure that this could be understood by just about anybody (even a kid maybe!)
 - Going to try and keep everything 1st person - I, Me, My